FZRAJPUT/ExamVault/README.md

-# EndSem
+# StudySync

-EndSem is an academic tool designed to provide students with comprehensive syllabi, previous year question papers, and personalized features to enhance their study experience.
+StudySync is an academic tool designed to provide students with comprehensive syllabi, previous year question papers, and personalized features to enhance their study experience.
 The app allows users to access syllabi for various courses, practice with past exam papers, and contribute to a community-driven knowledge-sharing platform.

 ## Features